Money-back Guarantee • 100% verified listing • Adaptable to sight

 • Stress: Stress can also impact the accuracy of your vision during an exam.

-Interpreting and Selecting Lenses
+Interpreting and selecting lenses

 When choosing refurbished glasses, make sure to understand your prescription.
 Here are some tips: